cutdigital/mcut.site/docs/building.md

 -DMCUT_ARBITRARY_PRECISION_NUMBERS=ON
 ```

-Be sure to have installed the necesary dependancy as described [here](build/download.md)
+Be sure to have installed the necesary dependancy as described above

 ### MCUT in your CMake project